Orbital stability and the quantum atomic spectrum from Stochastic Electrodynamics: A hydrogen model in 2D

 \section{A hydrogen model in 2D}

 Up to here our equations were completely general, now, to particularize the equations to the hydrogen system, we must make the substitutions (check the correspondence in each equation):

-with, naturally, $m_e$, $m_p$ the masses of the electron and proton, respectively, and $\mu_e$ the magnetic moment of the electron.
+with $m_e$, $m_p$ the masses of the electron and proton, respectively, and $\mu_e$ the magnetic moment of the electron.
+Proportionality in the third equation comes from the analisys in Sec.\ref{Mass_reloc} (INCLUDE EXACT FACTOR AND REFORMULATE FROM HERE).

 On the other hand, for a realistic hydrogen atom, $\langle \omega \rangle=0$, i.e., the proton, with an inertial frame attached to its origin, will not move ``on average'', but can rotate on small oscillations around the axis of the orbit (at least in the circular case).
 This point is for key importance and we will return to it several more times.